MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/May.md

 Welcome to the May 2023 monthly newsletter.
-This is the first issue of the Monthly newsletter series.
-We think this can make it easier for followers of the project to be informed with what changes every month.
+This is the first issue of the monthly newsletter series.
+We think this can make it easier for followers of the project to be informed of what changes every month.

 ## Games
 While we didn't have much activity in the games department in the last year, we have done some planning.